Skip to content

 SymptomLikely cause

-500 error on first page loadA NEXT_PUBLIC_* variable wasn’t set at build time.
-These are baked into the browser bundle during next build.
-Setting them at run time has no effect.
-Rebuild after changing them.
+500 error on first page loadA NEXT_PUBLIC_* variable wasn’t set when you built.
+These bake into the app during next build, so setting them at run time has no effect.
+Put the value in web/.env.local and rebuild.
+See build-time vs run-time variables.

 Service won’t start after a server rebootLinux: sudo systemctl enable my-app wasn’t run.
 Windows: the NSSM service start type isn’t Automatic.